Online Classes: December 14, 2015 – January 8, 2016

 All online textbook purchases will be charged to a College Account (if the account is not on hold for non-payment) which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).

-Please order your J Term textbooks at myLC at https://mylc.lynchburg.edu or in store prior to December 20.
-Textbooks for online classes will be shipped to the address indicated unless you state that you want to pick your books up in the Campus Store.
+Please order your J Term textbooks at myLC.
+Textbooks for online classes will be shipped to the address indicated unless you state that you want to pick your books up in the Campus Store (this will save you the shipping charge).
 Orders require 24 hours to process during the business week.
-The Campus Store will be closed December 23 through January 1.
-Orders placed during that time may be picked up on January 5.
+The Campus Store will be closed December 24 through January 1.

 If you have an LC Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials: